b-saad/dotfiles/README.md

 ## Mac OS Fonts

 ## Installing Fonts
-After running `stow fonts-macos` you need to go to '~/Library/Fonts' in finder, highlight all the added fonts and double click to install them
+`stow` won't work here, navigate to `.dotfiles/fonts-macs/Library/Fonts` in finder and just highlight and click all the fonts to install Fira Mono